Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Drug forms and administration

 Kalbitor also comes as a liquid solution for subcutaneous injection.
-It’s supplied in a vial and needs to be drawn up in a syringe.
+It’s supplied in a vial and needs to be drawn up into a syringe.
 Only a healthcare professional can give you injections of Kalbitor.
 You’re not able to self-inject Kalbitor at home.

 Side effects and risks